hoprnet/hoprnet/docs/hopr-documentation/src/install-hoprd/using-script.md

 ## Running HOPRd

-With this command, we will run hoprd and store logs, when running this command the first time, it will create folder `db` in which it will store your private data.
+With this command, we will run hoprd and store logs, when running this command the first time, it will create folder `db` in the current working directory where it will store the encrypted key to your node and your off-chain private data.

 ```bash
 DEBUG=hopr* hoprd --init --rest --admin 2>&1 | tee ~/hoprd-logs.txt